Radio stations must replace Kilostream by March 2020

 Beaming’s StudioNet provides innovative technology to replace legacy connections.

-Kilostream has long been the industry standard technology for STL (Studio to Transmitter Links), but BT, having stopped the new supply of Kilostream products in 2016, will completely withdraw the service in March 2020.
-This means that broadcast stations must replace these vital connections if they wish to stay on air.
-Although the final cut off date is Spring 2020, with Kilostream now considered a legacy technology there’s a real possibility of degradation in service levels before then, as the knowledge and equipment needed to fix faults become rarer.
+Kilostream has long been the industry standard technology for STL (Studio to Transmitter Links), but BT, having stopped the new supply of Kilostream products in 2016, had planned to completely withdraw the service in March 2020.
+Although this deadline has been extended due to the Coronavirus pandemic, this means that broadcast stations must replace these vital connections soon if they wish to stay on air.
+With Kilostream now considered a legacy technology there’s a real possibility of degradation in service levels before then, as the knowledge and equipment needed to fix faults become rarer.

 The current situation risks the interruption of transmission, with a subsequent loss of advertising revenue, brand damage and the possibility of Ofcom fines.
-IP technology as a Kilostream replacement must be in place in advance of March 2020 to avoid these potentially disastrous scenarios.
+IP technology as a Kilostream replacement must be in place in advance of the cut off to avoid these potentially disastrous scenarios.

 Beaming has partnered with industry leading codec manufacturer Systembase to come up with an innovative solution: StudioNet provides a fully IP Kilostream replacement with unrivalled performance, resilience and reliability.